stephdavid/work-day-scheduler/README.md

 * I have added today's date - but it's in a cryptic format.
 Something to ask about in class tonight.

+* A good class today.
+Hat tip to Husman, our instructor for letting us know how to handle "ordinal" numbers.
+The date now reads as requested.

+* As well, I tried to handle the label issue, adding the label and giving it, rather than the textarea or button elements, the bootstrap class attributes.
+But the display is off.
+Still a TODO: